 MODELING EXPLICIT AUTHENTICATION.
-A protocol is said to have explicit authentication if the parties can learn whether the key agreement was successful, in which case they might opt for, e.g., reporting failure. \mathcal{F}{apwKE} features a TESTABORT interface which allows the adversary to obtain information about the authentication status and also to decide whether parties should abort if their computed session keys do not match.
-The idea behind modeling explicit authentication via an interface that the adversary may or may not decide to use is to keep \mathcal{F}{apwKE} flexible: both protocols with or without explicit authentication can be proven to realize it.
-However, we show that this results in \mathcal{F}{apwKE} providing very weak security guarantees regarding explicit authentication.
+A protocol is said to have explicit authentication if the parties can learn whether the key agreement was successful or not, in which case they might opt for, e.g., reporting failure. $\mathcal{F}{apwKE}$ features a TESTABORT interface which allows the adversary to obtain information about the authentication status and also to decide whether parties should abort if their computed session keys do not match.
+The idea behind modeling explicit authentication via an interface that the adversary may or may not decide to use is to keep $\mathcal{F}{apwKE}$ flexible: both protocols with or without explicit authentication can be proven to realize it.
+However, we show that this results in $\mathcal{F}{apwKE}$ providing very weak security guarantees regarding explicit authentication.
 One property that a protocol with authentication should have is that parties reliably abort if they detect authentication failure.
-However, \mathcal{F}{apwKE} does not enforce this property since the adversary can simply decide not to use the TESTABORT interface.
-We propose a stronger version of \mathcal{F}{aPAKE} that enforces explicit authentication within the functionality and merely informs the adversary about the status of authentication.
+However, $\mathcal{F}{apwKE}$ does not enforce this property since the adversary can simply decide not to use the TESTABORT interface.
+We propose a stronger version of $\mathcal{F}{aPAKE}$ that enforces explicit authentication within the functionality.